rlucente-se-jboss/anbox-f34/README.md

 Enter your password when prompted.

-## Install CivTAK
+## Install Android Team Awareness Kit (ATAK)
 Launch Anbox by doing the following:

     sudo setenforce 0

-Yes, this is a terrible thing to do, but I haven't sorted out the SELinux changes for the binder device and kernel module yet.
+Yes, this is a terrible thing to do, but I haven't sorted out the SELinux changes for the binder device yet.
 But this is a really bad thing to do.

-Launch Anbox by starting the `Android Application Manager` within the `Activities` menu.
+Launch Anbox by starting the `Android Application Manager` within the `Activities` menu on the Fedora Worstation desktop.

 Download the [Android Team Awareness Kit](https://d1n17y91d2yw11.cloudfront.net/dist/ATAK-4.3.0.4-67479c44-civ-release.apk) and install it using the following command: